Is Centralized Training with Decentralized Execution Framework Centralized Enough for MARL?: Introduction

-To remedy this issue, several prior efforts propose to design a teacher-student CTDE framework~\cite{dagger,PTDE,CTDS,moreCTstillDE}, as depicted in Figure~\ref{fig:illustration}b.
+To remedy this issue, several prior efforts propose to design a teacher-student CTDE framework~\cite{dagger,PTDE,CTDS}, as depicted in Figure~\ref{fig:illustration}(b).
 These works enable teacher agents to use the global state information during centralized training, while student agents with local observation can imitate the behaviors from teacher agents via knowledge distillation.
 However, these works just simply take the additional state information as the input of agent policy, which follows the independence assumption on agent policies.
-Therefore, the agents still make their own decision without considering the policies of other agents during centralized training.
-In this way, the expressiveness of the joint policy is inevitably limited, leading to inefficient exploration and even suboptimal results.
+Therefore, the agents still make their own decisions without considering the policies of other agents during centralized training.
+In this way, the expressiveness of the joint policy is inevitably limited, leading to an inefficient joint exploration and perception, which can degrade the final performance.

 In this paper, we propose a novel Centralized Advising and Decentralized Pruning framework, termed as CADP, to enhance basic CTDE with global cooperative information.
-As depicted in Figure~\ref{fig:illustration}c, CADP enables agents to exchange advice with each other instead of only using global state information during centralized training.
+As depicted in Figure~\ref{fig:illustration}(c), CADP enables agents to exchange advice with each other instead of only using global state information during centralized training.
 This approach is aligned with a common way of human communication, where humans often offer helpful and tailored advice based on their knowledge and beliefs instead of simply providing their own information~\cite{stenning2006introduction}.
 Therefore, the centralized advising mechanism allows agents to deliver team-oriented actions for better cooperation.
 To generate the final decentralized policies, we further propose to smoothly prune the dependence relationship among agents via a dedicated auxiliary loss function.